aimms/function-reference/predefined-identifiers/execution-state-related-identifiers/odbcdatetimeformat.rst

 .. seealso::

-    The use of :aimms:set:`ODBCDateTimeFormat` is discussed in more detail in Section 27.8 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+    The use of :aimms:stringparameter:`ODBCDateTimeFormat` is discussed in more detail in Section 27.8 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
 The format to which values of
-    :aimms:set:`ODBCDateTimeFormat` should comply are discussed in Section 33.7.
+    :aimms:stringparameter:`ODBCDateTimeFormat` should comply are discussed in Section 33.7.